wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/use-custom-connectors-in-powerapps-canvas-app/includes/1-overview-custom-connectors.md

 -   [From a Postman collection](https://docs.microsoft.com/connectors/custom-connectors/define-postman-collection)

-While the requirements for each approach will vary, they all require a Power Apps P1 license or greater for all users using the app.
+While the requirements for each approach will vary, they all require either a per user/app/month or a per user/month for all users using the app.
 Each link above points to the instructions for each approach.
 You'll learn how to create a custom connector from a Postman collection in a later unit.